ajfurlong/fortran_dnn_from_tf/README.md

 ## Project Overview

 This project offers a minimalistic solution for incorporating TensorFlow-trained DNNs into Fortran applications.
 The project also includes data processing routines that facilitate benchmarking against original TensorFlow predictions to verify accuracy and consistency.
-Users are responsible for defining the network architecture manually, but the instructions provided make this process manageable and hopefully intuitive.
+Users are responsible for defining the network architecture and standardization information in a metadata.h5 file on the Python environment-side of things.
+This is not difficult, but requires adherence to a set format, which is specified below.
 The system is designed to process large HDF5 files for input and output data.

 ## Prerequisites